sinabaghal/sinabaghal.github.io/_pages/VAEforHeston.md

 Variational autoencoders (VAEs) belong to a broader family of probabilistic autoencoders.
 Probabilistic autoencoders learn to model the distribution of the data in the latent space enabling them to generate new examples by sampling from this distribution.
 This generative capability makes probabilistic autoencoders especially powerful.

-A VAE consists of two encoder and decoder parts.
+A VAE consists of an encoder and a decoder part.
 The encoder maps an input $$x$$ to a distribution over the latent space, encoding it into a conditional distribution of latent variables rather than a single point.
 The decoder then samples from this latent distribution to produce a conditional distribution over possible reconstructions of $$x$$.
 Denote these conditional distributions as $$f$$ and $$g$$ for the encoder and decoder, respectively.
 Then

 - $$f: Pr(h \mid x; W_f)$$, where $$h$$ is the latent representation conditioned on the input $$x$$, and $$W_f$$ are the parameters of the encoder.
 - $$g: Pr(\tilde{x} \mid h; W_g)$$, where $$\tilde{x}$$ is generated from the latent representation $$h$$, with $$W_g$$ as the parameters of the decoder.